How to Check for Proper Refrigerant Charge after Mini Split AC Installation

 • Vacuum Pump – To evacuate the system of air and moisture before adding refrigerant.

-See also How to Choose the Right Contractor for Mini Split AC Installation
+See also Step-by-Step Guide to Installing a Mini Split AC Unit

 Moreover, familiarity with your specific mini split AC’s refrigerant type is ⁢crucial, as different systems may require different pressures.
 Below is a summary of⁣ typical operating pressures for common refrigerants used in residential⁣ mini split systems: